Safest Teeth Whiteners

 Professional treatment options for gingivitis include:

-Scaling removes tartar buildup and plaque from teeth and below the gum line.
-During scaling, a dental professional uses hand, laser, or ultrasonic devices.
-After scaling, they may also smooth the tooth’s root surfaces to prevent bacteria from sticking.
+Scaling removes tartar buildup and plaque from the teeth and below the gum line.
+Dental professionals use hand, laser, or ultrasonic devices during scaling to ensure they can clean teeth thoroughly.

 Make sure to schedule regular checkups and cleanings every 6 to 12 months.
 People with risk factors for gingivitis, or a history of it, should get cleanings and checkups every 2 weeks to 3 months.